melowntech/vts-mapproxy/README.md

 ### Clone and Download

-The source code can be donwloaded from
+The source code can be downloaded from
 [GitHub repository](https://github.com/melown/vts-mapproxy), but since there are external dependences, you have to use `--recursive` switch while cloning the repo.